- Home >

 How to apply for hardship assistance

-If you are experiencing financial hardship and are finding it difficult to pay an existing EastLink debt then you can apply for hardship assistance by sending an email to hardship@connecteast.com.au (do NOT send any other enquiries to this email address).
+If you are experiencing hardship and are finding it difficult to pay EastLink tolls or EastLink fines, you can apply for hardship assistance by sending a message to our Hardship Team using this form:

-If you have received infringement notices (tolling fines) from Victoria Police you may find the Fine Fixer website helpful.
+If you have received EastLink fines from Victoria Police you may find the Fine Fixer website helpful.
 The Fine Fixer website is a free service provided by Moonee Valley Legal Service to the people of Victoria.

 If you live in Melbourne's east, you may find Eastern Community Legal Centre helpful.
 People living in the local government areas of Boroondara, Knox, Manningham, Maroondah, Whitehorse and the Yarra Ranges can seek free legal advice from ECLC.